Reusable Menstrual Cups

 UTI Treatment

-Check in with your doctor if you suspect that you have an UTI.
+Schedule an appointment with your general physician if you suspect that you have an UTI.
 The most common treatment option is antibiotics.

 Cause #8: Sprays, Soaps and Hygiene Projects

-Feminine hygiene sprays and douches or vaginal soaps can disrupt the normal pH balance of the vagina and lead to some unusual discharge as a result of something like a yeast infection or bacterial vaginosis
+Sprays and douches or vaginal soaps can disrupt the normal pH balance of the vagina.
+This can lead to some unusual discharge as a result of something like a yeast infection or bacterial vaginosis

 Treatment